demisto/content/Packs/ThalesCipherTrustManager/Integrations/ThalesCipherTrustManager/README.md

 ### ciphertrust-group-list

 ***
-Returns a list of group  Command arguments can be used to filter the results.Groups can be filtered for user or client membership.
+Returns a list of group  Command arguments can be used to filter the results.
+Groups can be filtered for user or client membership.
 Connection filter applies only to user group membership and NOT to clients.

 #### Base Command